nextcloud/desktop/doc/mirall.1.rst

 make a change to the files on one computer, it will flow across the others using this desktop sync clients.

-Normally you start the client by clickck on the desktoop icon or start from the application menu.
+Normally you start the client by click on the desktop icon or start from the application menu.
 After starting an ownCloud icon appears in the system tray.

 Options